 This is how to build a ‘bucket company’ for your Family Trust.

 One of my statistics law students calculated that the average adult Australian is, on average, a beneficiary of 13 family trusts.
-So, obviously, it is not possible to ever know all of your beneficiaries.
+So, it is not possible to ever know all of your beneficiaries.
 The classes of beneficiaries are just too broad and ever-changing.

-Obviously, before you allocate income to a beneficiary you need to get their permission.
+Before you allocate income to a beneficiary you need to get their permission.
 They must add that “allocation” to their income tax returns.
 This is the case even if there is no actual payment of the money.
 (And you need to make sure that they won’t then demand the actual payment!)

 No. That is not the case.